Marques Haynes: In retirement

 Haynes retired in 1992 after a 46-year professional career, and was inducted into the Naismith Memorial Basketball Hall of Fame in 1998, the first Globetrotter to be so honored.
 On January 5, 2001, he received his "Legends" ring from the Harlem Globetrotters in Chicago.
 The Globetrotters also retired his #20 jersey in his honor.

 Haynes spent his twilight years in Plano, Texas, where he and his wife moved in the mid-1990s to be closer to their daughters.
 His old team, the Globetrotters, "pulled strings" to get him a ticket to the 2010 NBA All-Star Game in Arlington, Texas.
 In 2011, he was inducted into the Oklahoma Hall of Fame.
 That year, he also joined the staff of the Texas Legends, a farm team for the Dallas Mavericks.
 At the time, he told the press that, even at the age of 85, "Basketball is constantly on my mind."

 Death

 Haynes died at the age of 89 on May 22, 2015, in Plano, Texas.
 His death was stated to be of natural causes.

 Legacy

 Haynes was considered to be among the greatest ballhandlers who ever lived.
 Wilt Chamberlain once said, "What he did was something that I could never do, and I could do almost everything on the basketball court."
 His game influenced players such as Bob Cousy, Pete Maravich, and Fred "Curly" Neal.
 He has been described as one of the best basketball players never to compete in the NBA.

 Haynes was known for his catchphrase, "I'm Marques Haynes, I'll show you how!"
-He was also father-in-law to Dallas Cowboys great Drew Pearson.
+His daughter Marsha is married to Dallas Cowboys player Drew Pearson.

-The March 16, 2022 game between Morgan State and Youngstown State at The Basketball Classic been designated the Marques Haynes Game.
+The March 16, 2022 game between Morgan State and Youngstown State at The Basketball Classic was designated as the Marques Haynes Game.